 Luckily, you have two different types of air tests to help you detect mold–even if it’s growing somewhere out of sight: viable sampling and non-viable sampling.
 Each has its advantages and drawbacks but both are effective means of identifying mold and assessing indoor air quality.

 Exposure to mold can cause or aggravate health conditions like asthma and allergies.
 In the long term, it can also lead to more serious conditions such as chronic bronchitis, problems with the nervous system, cancer, multiple sclerosis and heart conditions.

 Just as you would not ignore a high-alert air quality index, you should not ignore an air test that shows a contamination of your indoor environment.
-Call Mold Busters and book an appointment for air quality testing in Ottawa or air quality testing in Montreal.

-Annual Air Quality Monitoring
+Annual Air Quality Testing & Monitoring

 Indoor air pollution is a big problem, one that’s being recognized by Health and Environment Canada, the Environmental Protection Agency (EPA) and, last but not least, the World Health Organization (WHO).

 Given that our indoor air quality directly impacts our health, it’s important to make sure that the places we’re spending most of our time in are free of air pollutants.
 This goes for workplaces, classrooms, doctors’ offices and stores just as much as it does for homes.

 Annual air quality assessments are highly recommended for residential properties, commercial buildings and public institutions to limit the negative health implications of decreased air quality.

 Indoor air (a.k.a. ambient air) can be compromised by poor ventilation, off-gassing of furnishings, combustion processes and a number of biological and chemical contaminants.

 The following buildings can benefit from annual air quality assessments: